renaissance-publishing/renaissance/content/chapters/26-items.md

 A *major* item is expensive; entirely beyond the reach of the poor, and of notable expense even to the wealthy.

-Most *major* items play a major roll in defining a character&mdash;maybe as important as a power, since they have the same price (see *Character Creation*.
+Most *major* items play a major roll in defining a character — maybe as important as a power, since they have the same price (see *Character Creation*.
 They might include a distinctive heirloom weapon, a unique magical item, the shop where they run their business, or their estate.

 Example *major* items include: